-But since this is the start of a new year, it’s time for some new thinking.
+The problem is that we were taught to think “linearly.”
+One thing leads to another, and sometimes, we must choose which path to take, which elevates the “linear” experience to the “process” experience.
 Albert Einstein is credited with saying, “We cannot solve the problems of today with the same kind of thinking that created them.”
 Linear thinking can bear some of the blame for creating these problems, while the other mindset at fault is the “But that’s the way we’ve always done it,” rationale.

-SchoolAdvancement.com has now been active for 10 years.
+SchoolAdvancement.com has now been an active Website for 15 years!
 So let’s think anew.
-Systems thinking is important, but if you need a process to satisfy your desire for linear thinking, then rearrange the DREAM letters to ARMED – since you need to arm your school for success.
+Systems thinking is important, but if you need a process to satisfy your desire for linear thinking, that’s another reason why DREAM was changed to ARMED.
 It’s interesting that arranging the elements in that order shows the progression of the elements in the formation of a system.
 Since the “A” comes first, that’s Asset Management, then Retention, Marketing, Enrollment and Development.
 It’s not that you can wait to do those things – they all must be engaged systemically.
 However, if you’re not using a tuition and fee payment plan provider and third-party service to evaluate financial need, then don’t even think about your ability to progress to the next elements of advancement.

 The “if/then” mindset is still pervasive in society.
 Sure, there are a myriad of results that could happen from a singular action, but the problem isn’t choosing which action we want to see happen.
 It’s realizing that whatever action is chosen will impact other processes.
 For instance, if Development starts raising considerable amounts of funding, but we’ve handled enrollment the way it’s always been done until we’re “ready to change it,” enrollment could drop precipitously while we’ve been generating development dollars.
 Then, what good will the funds do when there are no children in the school?